What Are Clickbait Links? (+ Do They Work For SEO?)

 • It isn’t great for SEO

-As engaging as clickbait can be, it can also be perceived as dishonest.
+As engaging as SEO clickbait can be, it can also be perceived as dishonest.
 It’s a style that’s associated with tabloid-style headlines, which might not be the brand you’re trying to develop.

 Since clickbait links can come off as gimmicky, they can erode the trust that your audience has in your business.